arabs-in-neuro/arabs-in-neuro.github.io/introcompneuro.md

 title: Introduction to Computational Neuroscience
 ---

+**Applications are now closed.
+Thanks to everyone who applied.
+We will announce the participants soon**

 **Objectives**: Introduce tools that are essential for starting work in computational neuroscience.
 It includes pre-requisite knowledge such as programming with Python, linear algebra, calculus, statistics, and basic neuroscience.